 In 2012, CFSC closed its doors and transferred its programs to other organizations.

 1987: Equity in USDA Credit Programs

-NFFC acted as the main force in securing reform of federal farm lending practices through the 1987 Agricultural Credit Act enactment.
+NFFC acted as the main force in securing reform of federal farm lending practices through the 1987 Agricultural Credit Act.

-This law gave 70,000 farmers, many of whom faced foreclosure, the opportunity to refinance their debt and remain on their land.
-NFFC, in coordination with the Farmers Legal Action Group, Inc. (FLAG), conducted a series of training sessions for farm leaders and advocates, provided tools to assist farmers with credit problems, and helped them secure their rights under the 1987 law.
-NFFC’s work in 1998 meant that tens of thousands of borrowers had their eligibility restored for Farm Service Agency (FSA) loans and enabled more minority farmers to file discrimination claims against USDA due to the historic congressional waiver of the statute of limitations.
-The Coalition has worked over the past fifteen years to retain important provisions won in legislation and to force accountability of USDA at the national and field level in their implementation of credit laws; both access and servicing of the programs to all.
+The law gave 70,000 farmers, many of whom faced foreclosure, the opportunity to refinance their debt and remain on their land.
+NFFC, in coordination with the Farmers Legal Action Group (FLAG), conducted a series of training sessions for farm leaders and advocates, provided tools to assist farmers with credit problems, and helped them secure their rights under the law.
+NFFC’s work in 1998 meant that tens of thousands of borrowers had their eligibility restored for Farm Service Agency loans and enabled more minority farmers to file discrimination claims against USDA due to the historic congressional waiver of the statute of limitations.
+NFFC has worked ever since to retain these important provisions and to force accountability of USDA at the national and field level in their implementation of credit laws, both access and servicing of the programs to all.